Xirong: Ethnicity

 It is believed that the Quanrong during the Western Zhou-Warring States period (1122–476 BC) spoke a Tibeto-Burman branch of the Sino-Tibetan languages, and united with the Jiang clan to rebel against the Zhou.
 Mencius mentioned that even King Wen of Zhou had ancestries from the "western barbarians" (西夷).

-7th-century scholar Yan Shigu made these remarks about the Wusuns: "Among the barbarians (戎; Róng) in the Western Regions, the look of the Wusun is the most unusual.
-The present barbarians (胡人; húrén) who have green eyes and red hair, and look like macaque monkeys, are the offspring of this people"; the exonym 胡人 Húrén "foreigners, barbarians", was used since the 6th century to denote Iranian peoples, especially Sogdians, in Central Asia, besides other non-Chinese peoples.
+7th-century scholar Yan Shigu made these remarks about the Wusuns, one group included to the "western barbarians": "Among the barbarians (戎; Róng) in the Western Regions, the look of the Wusun is the most unusual.
+The present barbarians (胡人; húrén) who have green eyes and red hair, and look like macaque monkeys, are the offspring of this people"; the exonym 胡人 Húrén "foreigners, barbarians", was used from the 6th century to denote Iranian peoples, especially Sogdians, in Central Asia, besides other non-Chinese peoples.

+Genetic data on ancient Qiang remains associated with the Xirong were determined to display high genetic affinity with contemporary Sino-Tibetan peoples as well as with ancient 'Yellow River farmers' of the Yangshao culture.